kanansnote/My-Business-Calendar/README.md

 ## Background

 The concept for Business Calendar originated from my previous Upwork experience in creating two PowerPoint slides with a business calendar and fill-in-the-blank entries, following the client's specifications.
-The idea behind using location-specific images was to create a visually appealing experience for the user.
-By displaying images from the user's location, the calendar becomes more relatable and personalized.
+The idea behind using location-specific images simply was to create a visually appealing experience for the user.

 Over the past two to three years, I have embarked on a software development journey, constantly seeking project ideas to expand my knowledge.
 It occurred to me that transforming the two PowerPoint slides into a simple program would not only serve as a learning opportunity but also provide practical value.